sentclose/sentc-docs/docs/guide/e2ee/group.md

 ::::

-To fetch more groups use pagination and pass in the last fetched item:
+To fetch more groups, use pagination and pass in the last fetched item:

 :::: tabs#p